Game of Thrones: The Subversiveness of Liking Sansa Stark

 At the same time, you have also been warned repeatedly that you must follow the rules of your society without question and those rules include obeying your social betters unquestioningly.
 And I mean “obey” Middle Ages Style, and not the modern-day fetishistic teen rebellion popular here in the 21st in which a parental directive is mostly considered as something to ignore, because you just gotta live your life, man.

-Joffrey showing up to be betrothed to Sansa is not only a nice thing for Sansa, but it is a complete validation of her purpose as a person, beneficial to her family (both Starks and Tullys would have benefitted hugely from it both in terms of social power and overall safety) and to the entire North, and is a fulfillment of her destined role in the social compact.
+Joffrey showing up to be betrothed to Sansa is not only a nice thing for Sansa, but it is a complete validation of her purpose as a person, beneficial to her family (both Starks and Tullys would have benefitted hugely from it both in terms of social power and overall safety) and to the entire North.
+The betrothal is a fulfillment of Sansa’s destiny in the social compact.
 “Growing up to be the queen” is not a demeaning sexist insult or a sign of arrogant ambition the way we see it here and now – it is a legitimate personal accomplishment.
 Sansa believes she is undertaking a highly important and actually quite difficult job that she will be expected to perform admirably.

 The only person who is a fly in the ointment for all these wonderful things coming to pass is Sansa’s pesky little sister, who refuses to live up to the standards their parents set for their daughters, yet somehow continues to get away with it again and again.
 Though some call Sansa spoiled, the truth is, Arya is indulged to a pretty extreme degree, even though the world of GoT is horrible and precarious, a world in which offending the wrong person can mean the ruination of not only her future, but her entire family.
 Sansa was not a goody-two-shoes big fat meanie pants raining on innocent old Arya’s parade.
 Sansa felt she was doing everything in her power to live up to her family’s expectations, and Arya was actively working against that.
 It is a sign of our cultural brainwashing that we see Sansa’s ambitions as less than Arya’s.